martinbronstad/Bachelor_Thesis_E2207/README.md

-# Bachelor_Thesis_E2207
+# Magnetic levitation system: Design, prototyping and testing of a digital PID-controller
-Repository made to contain all the code for our bachelor thesis
+Repository made to contain all the code for our bachelor's thesis

 Main: Includes the code for the microcontroller
 Prev_mains: Previous versions of Main